snowflakedb/snowflake-connector-net/README.md

 <br />

-The following example demonstrate how to open a connection to Snowflake.
+The following example demonstrates how to open a connection to Snowflake.
 This example uses a password for authentication.

 ```cs
 using (IDbConnection conn = new SnowflakeDbConnection())